paulmorio/protclus/README.md

 pip install protclus
 ```

-Installation from source from the project root folder where `setup.py` is found
+Installation from source from the project root folder where `setup.py` can be done via
 ```bash
 pip install -e .
 ```

-Testing
+### Testing

 ```bash
 python setup.py test
 ```

 ## Citation
-If this work was of use to you please cite the original authors of each of the algorithms and the previous Python2 module authors.
+If this work was of use to you please cite the original authors of each of the algorithms and the previous Python2 script authors.

-Additionally please consider citing the following paper, as this library was developed as part of the project surrounding it.
+Additionally please consider citing the following paper, as this library was developed as part of

 ```
 @misc{protclus,